Spectrality of random convolutions generated by finitely many Hadamard triples: Acknowledgements

 \section{Acknowledgements}

-The authors thank to Prof Xingang He and Lixiang An for their helpful comments.
+The authors thank to Prof. Xing-Gang He and Li-Xiang An for their helpful comments.

-Wenxia Li is supported by NSFC No. 12071148, 11971079 and Science and Technology Commission of Shanghai Municipality (STCSM) No.~18dz2271000.
-Jun Jie Miao is partially supported by Shanghai Key Laboratory of PMMP (18dz2271000).
+Wenxia Li is supported by NSFC No.~12071148,~11971079 and Science and Technology Commission of Shanghai Municipality (STCSM) No.~22DZ2229014.
+Jun Jie Miao is supported by Science and Technology Commission of Shanghai Municipality (STCSM) No.~22DZ2229014.
+Zhiqiang Wang is supported by Fundamental Research Funds for the Central Universities No.~YBNLTS2023-016.
+The authors would like to thank the referees for his/her many valuable comments and suggestions.